dfuse-io/example-push-guaranteed/README.md

 The endpoint is 100% compatible with EOS push transaction endpoint.
-The single difference is that, when the required headers are present, you'll get the response back only when your transaction has reach a block or is irreversible (depending on value passed in header `X-Eos-Push-Guarantee`).
+The single difference is that, when the required headers are present, you'll get the response back only when your transaction has reach a block, passed 1, 2 or 3 handoffs or is irreversible (depending on value passed in header `X-Eos-Push-Guarantee`).

 See https://docs.dfuse.io/#rest-api-post-push_transaction